By: Team SE-EDU Since: Jun 2016 Licence: MIT

 Prerequisites: Have one tutorial group with an ID of

-View the session in the tutorial group using theview-session tg/04a n/W4 Tutorial
+View the session in the tutorial group using theview-session tg/04a n/W4 Tutorialcommand. -

 Test case: